gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### Event Timers

-Events Timers create events.
-For example, you may want to blink an LED every second, or perhaps read data from a sensor every 10 seconds.
+Event Timers create events.
+For example, blink an LED every second, or read data from a sensor every 10 seconds.
 This is also known as [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming), or more specifically, [Time-triggered architecture](https://en.wikipedia.org/wiki/Time-triggered_architecture).

 Timers generate events, and these events are bound to handler functions.
 Event-driven programming helps to simplify application design.
 For example, every 10 seconds, read the temperate sensor, every 20 seconds, check the network connection, every second blink an LED, every 100 milliseconds read the state of a button.